ngcm/PythonTool-Mod/README.md

 ## User guide

 Just craft the Computer Block and place it in your world.
+It can also be found in the Miscellaneous creative tab.

 ![ComputerBlock recipe](http://www.southampton.ac.uk/~apd1g15/pycraft/media/recipe_cropped.png)
 ![ComputerBlock](http://www.southampton.ac.uk/~apd1g15/pycraft/media/computerblock_cropped.png)